On this page:

 The CNL enables co-operatives within states that have enacted this law to operate freely across borders, without requiring separate registration and reporting in each state.

-The following states and territories have adopted the CNL:
+All states and territories have now adopted the CNL:

 - New South Wales and Victoria in 2014

 - South Australia, Tasmania and the Northern Territory in 2015

 More information and documents are available in a downloadable format, including draft disclosure statements and name or rule change applications.